 - 1 tsp cumin seeds

-- 500g cold cooked (200g uncooked) white basmati or pilau rice (see Tips)
+- 550g cold cooked (200g uncooked) white basmati or pilau rice (see Tips)

 - a pinch of ground turmeric

-- 3 chives, finely chopped
+- 3 chives, finely chopped, to garnish

 Instructions

 - When the fat is very hot (see Tips), throw in the cumin seeds followed immediately by the sliced mushrooms.
-Stir quickly to coat the mushroom slices with the cumin seeds and then add the chopped pepper.
+Stir quickly to coat the mushroom slices with the cumin seeds and then add the diced pepper.
 Continue stirring briskly while you add the cold rice.

-- The rice needs to be piping hot before serving - this is done to ensure any bacteria on the rice is killed but also because it tastes much better very hot.
+- The rice needs to be piping hot before serving - this is done to ensure any bacteria on the rice is killed but also because it tastes much better very hot!

 Recipe Collection Spotlight...